Freedom Caucus: 2023 House leadership election

-The Freedom Caucus was actively involved in the ensuing House Republican leadership elections, but was divided over whether to challenge House Minority Leader Kevin McCarthy's bid to be Speaker of the House of Representatives.
+The Freedom Caucus was actively involved in the ensuing House Republican leadership elections.
+Still, it was divided over whether to challenge House Minority Leader Kevin McCarthy's bid to be Speaker of the House of Representatives.
 Former caucus chair Andy Biggs launched an unsuccessful challenge to McCarthy, losing 31-188 in a secret ballot vote, with five Republicans writing in other names.
 McCarthy ran with the endorsement of other Freedom Caucus members, such as vice chair Jim Jordan, David Schweikert, and Marjorie Taylor Greene.
 Caucus member Byron Donalds also ran for House Republican Conference chair, but lost to incumbent Elise Stefanik, while member Andrew Clyde ran for House Republican Conference secretary, but lost to Lisa McClain.

 McCarthy needed 218 votes from the House floor to be elected speaker in the January 3, 2023, vote.
 After McCarthy won the internal Republican nomination, some Freedom Caucus members outspokenly supported him, including Jordan, a former McCarthy rival who was set to be chairperson of the House Judiciary Committee.
 Marjorie Taylor Greene also backed McCarthy, saying that any alternative to McCarthy would be insufficiently right-wing.
 Other caucus members resisted supporting McCarthy, with five members saying they would vote against him, although they have not coalesced around a specific alternative candidate.
 A third group of caucus members did not publicly support or oppose McCarthy's speakership bid, seeking to extract concessions from him.
 Because the House Republicans only had a narrow majority (222–212), McCarthy could not gain a majority unless nearly all Republicans voted for him.
 McCarthy warned his internal opponents that the next speaker of the House could be chosen with House Democratic votes if the Republican caucus failed to unite around him.
 In January 2023, 19 Freedom Caucus members voted against McCarthy during the House floor vote for Speaker, eventually allowing McCarthy to become Speaker only after securing extensive concessions on changing the House rules.